zudi-lin/pytorch_connectomics/docs/source/about/team.rst

 Authors
 ------------
-The following people are currently core contributors to PyTorch Connectomics’s development and maintenance:
+The following people are currently core contributors to PyTorch Connectomics's development and maintenance:

 - `Zudi Lin <https://zudi-lin.github.io/>`_ - Ph.D. candidate in the Visual Computing Group at Harvard University
 - `Donglai Wei <https://donglaiw.github.io/>`_ - Assistant Professor of Computer Science at Boston College.
 Previous postdoctoral fellow in the Visual Computing Group at Harvard University